fflo/docker-bitcoin/README.md

 $ docker run --rm --network container:bitcoind fflo/bitcoin-core bitcoin-cli getinfo
 ```

-If you plan on exposing the RPC port to multiple containers (for example, if you are developing an application which communicates with the RPC port directly), you probably want to consider creating a [user-defined network](https://docs.docker.com/engine/userguide/networking/).
+If you plan on exposing the RPC port to multiple containers (for example, if you are developing an application that communicates with the RPC port directly), you probably want to consider creating a [user-defined network](https://docs.docker.com/engine/userguide/networking/).
 You can then use this network for both your `bitcoind` and `bitclin-cli` containers, passing `-rpcconnect` to specify the hostname of your `bitcoind` container:

 ```
 $ docker network create bitcoin